blamkin86/StatsAssignment/README.md

 5) Synchronized so changes during invocation are not returned

 # To build and test code
-1) clone the repo (git required)
+1) Install Java 8
 2) install maven
+3) install git
+4) clone the repo (git required)
+5) Have access to the dependencies in pom.xml (internet access to maven repo)

-3) run mvn clean verify (this will execute all the unit and integration tests)
+run mvn clean verify (this will execute all the unit and integration tests)

 To use the library in your own class, either reference locally, or build and publish to a maven repo - version (pom.xml)